mscherotter/shelfpenholder/README.md

 4. Open the [shelfPenHolder.js](shelfPenHolder.js) in Visual Studio Code
 5. Modify the parameters to fit your needs
-6. Press the Generate STL button to download the STL file that you can print from a 3D Printer Here is a [model](shelfPenHolder.stl) generated from the default parameters.
+6. Press the Generate STL button to download the STL file that you can print from a 3D Printer

+Here is a [model](shelfPenHolder.stl) generated from the default parameters.
+The model can be printed by most printers without supports.

 ![Model Printout](printout.jpg)